CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: Discrete osculating M o bius transformations

-To prepare for the next section, we consider a collection $\{H_i\}_{i \in V}$ such that $H_i$ is the unique horosphere that passes through the center $O$ in the unit ball model of $\mathbb{H}^3$ and tangent to the Riemann sphere at $z_i$.
+To relate horospherical nets in the next section, we consider a collection $\{H_i\}_{i \in V}$ such that $H_i$ is the unique horosphere that passes through the center $O$ in the unit ball model of $\mathbb{H}^3$ and tangent to the Riemann sphere at $z_i$.
 Thus $O$ is the common intersection point of $\{H_i\}_{i \in V}$.
-For another circle pattern $\tilde{z}$ sharing the same shear coordinates, the induced horospheres $\{\tilde{H}_i\}_{i \in V}$ generally do not intersect at a common point.
+For another circle pattern $\tilde{z}$ sharing the same modulus of cross ratios, the induced horospheres $\{\tilde{H}_i\}_{i \in V}$ generally do not intersect at a common point.
 Indeed, representing the center $O$ as the identity matrix in the Hermitian matrix model, the M\"{o}bius transformation $A_{ijk}$ maps $O \in H_i \cap H_j \cap H_k$ to the point $A_{ijk} A_{ijk}^* \in \Herm(2)$, which is an intersection point in $\tilde{H}_i \cap \tilde{H}_j \cap \tilde{H}_k$.
 As shown in Theorem \ref{thm:horo}, the image points form a realization of the dual graph regarded as a discrete CMC-1 surface (See Figure \ref{fig:horocmc1}).

 Generally, one could pick any horosphere at vertices, e.g. horospheres that are tangent to a prescribed totally geodesic plane or tangent to a prescribed horosphere, and consider their image under an osculating M\"{o}bius transformation.
 The image horospheres shall enclose many surfaces of interest.
 Such choices of horospheres are reminiscent of the smooth theory: any conformal metric $\rho_{\infty}$ on a domain $\Omega \subset \partial \mathbb{H}^3$ yields a collection of horospheres $\{H_w\}_{w\in\Omega}$ by considering visual metrics.
-When the metric $\rho_{\infty}$ has constant Gaussian curvature $K_{\infty}=1$, it is known that the envelope of the horospheres forms a smooth CMC-1 surface in $\mathbb{H}^3$.
-When $\rho_{\infty}$ is the Kobayashi metric or Thurston metric, the envelops of the horospheres are then related to the renormalized volume and the volume of the convex core respectively.
-We plan to develop such perspectives for circle patterns in a subsequent paper.
 For more information on the smooth theory, see the Epstein map in \cite[Section 3]{Anderson1998}.